 Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
-The Company has its cash and cash equivalents balances at two accredited financial institutions, in amounts that exceed federally insured limits.
+The Company has all cash and cash equivalents balances at one accredited financial institution, in amounts that exceed federally insured limits.
 The Company does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.

 The Company is dependent on a small number of third-party manufacturers to supply products for research and development activities in its preclinical and clinical programs and for sales of its products.
-The Company's development programs as well as revenue from future product sales could be adversely affected by a significant interruption in the supply of any of the components of these products.
+The Company's development programs as well as revenue from future sales of its product sales could be adversely affected by a significant interruption in the supply of any of the components of these products.